MrBazlow/notes/fire_notes.md

 ## Firefighting tools and their stats

 To counter fires we have water buckets which come in crates of 80 and fire trucks which must be created at player built facilities.
 These tools have distinctly different levels of efficacy and may be located in different parts of the tech tree as a result.

+The total value added to the "Pre-Mitigation" extinguish value per ammo spent is listed in the "Extinguish per ammo" column.

 ```math
 PreMitigationExtinguishValue = (AmmoAddedBurningValue * WeaponBurningMultiplier)*MaxAmmo